-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for that question.
-We do currently know how many employees are affected yet as this is unprecedented and it continues.
+We currently don't know how many employees are affected yet as this is unprecedented and it continues.
 However, the number of office closures is tracked by the Department of Community and Government Services.

-We are currently working on the policy that is not completed yet.
+We are currently working on the remote work policy that is not completed yet.
 There has to be a review of it first, but at this time with the water shutdowns, I can't tell you how many employees are affected.
 Thank you, Mr. Speaker.